 Surry County Holds 250th Anniversary Kickoff Celebration

-The County of Surry will hold a kickoff celebration in recognition of the County’s 250th Anniversary on Saturday, May 2 from 10 a.m. to 6 p.m. at the Historic Courthouse Square, 114 W. Atkins St. in Dobson.
-The event is called Surry 250.
+The County of Surry will hold a kickoff celebration in recognition of the County’s 250th Anniversary on Saturday, August 21 at the Historic Courthouse Square, 114 W. Atkins St. in Dobson.
+The opening ceremony will be at 10 a.m., with entertainment and activities continuing throughout the day, closing at 6 p.m.
+The event is called Surry 250, is free and will be presented by Hugh Chatham Memorial Hospital.

-Atkins and Crutchfield streets will be blocked off for the event; parking will be available at Dobson Elementary School, Dobson First Baptist Church and the Surry County Judicial Center.
+Atkins and Crutchfield streets will be blocked off for the event; parking will be available at Dobson Elementary School, Dobson First Baptist Church, the Surry County Judicial Center and Surry Community College, where guests can hop on a shuttle for a free ride to downtown.